testdriverai/action/README.md

 # How

+TestDriver is a productized infrastructure pipeline created by [Dashcam.io](https://dashcam.io).
+In short, this is how it works:

 1. Spawn a Mac1 VM
 2. Clone your repository (optional)
 4. Runs `prerun.sh`
 5. Spawns AI Agent with prompt
 6. Reads step
 7. Looks at screen, reads text and describes images
 8. Determines what actions it needs to take to reach goal of prompt step
 9. Executes actions
 10. Agent summarizes results

 # Example Workflow